- Apr 02 Research America Tests Positive for Social Capital Decline

 - Mar 27 Press Releases Vice Chair Statement on Passage of Third Coronavirus Stimulus Package

 - Mar 26 Press Releases VC Beyer: Unprecedented UI Claims “Far Worse” Than Great Recession

 - Mar 19 Press Releases The Hill: We need a massive economic response to counter the threat of the ...

 Latest Economic Data

-Total nonfarm payroll employment edged up in May (+75,000), and the unemployment rate remained at 3.6 percent, the U.S. Bureau of Labor Statistics reported June 7, 2019.
+Total nonfarm payroll employment rose by 273,000 in February, and the unemployment rate was little changed at 3.5 percent, the U.S. Bureau of Labor Statistics reported today.

-Real gross domestic product (GDP) increased 3.1 percent in the first quarter of 2019, according to the “second” estimate released by the Bureau of Economic Analysis.
-In the fourth quarter of 2018, real GDP increased 2.2 percent.
+Real gross domestic product (GDP) increased 2.1 percent in the fourth quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.